bobsub218/Cryptocurrencies-blockchain-in-python/README.md

 # cryptocurrencies-blockchain-in-python
-I’m going to illustrate the step-by-step process I used to build the digital currency
+I’m going to illustrate the step-by-step process I used to build the digital currency.

 That’s how you could create your own blockchain using Python.